sharkwouter/PS2Ripper/README.md

 The script will open the dvd drive and ask you to insert a disk.
 Just lay the disk in the tray and press enter.

 If you're done ripping, type anything at this screen and press enter to quit.
 Or just press Ctrl+c.

+## Unreadable disks

+When the ripper finds a disk is damaged it will give the user an error message, delete the ISO and eject the disk.
+You can either clean the disk and try again or insert a different disk.